1 Part Course |

 Content

-• Client-facing applications: personalized portfolio updates, 24/7 chatbots
+• Client-facing applications: personalised portfolio updates, 24/7 chatbots

 • Operations & risk management: regulatory report drafting, fraud detection explanations